How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 How to do it:

-• Roll a barbell up to your hip crease.
+• Roll a weighted barbell up your body until it’s resting at your hip bones.

-• At the top, your head to your knees should form a straight line.
+• At the top, your body should make a straight line from your head to your knees.

 4. Glute Bridge

-The glute bridge is a beginner-friendly variation of the hip thrust.
+The glute bridge is an easier version of the hip thrust that’s good for starting out.

 How to do it:

-• Place your arms at your sides with your hands on the floor.
+• Place your arms out to your sides with your hands on the ground for support.

 Tip: As you improve at this exercise, try performing it with your heels on a flat bench.